 SBRT Spine: Phase II Study of Stereotactic Body Radiation Therapy and Vertebroplasty for Localized Spinal Metastasis

-About 42 people total will take part in this study from UT Southwestern and Parkland Health and amp; Hospital System.
+about 42 people total will take part in this study from uT Southwestern and Parkland Health and Hospital System.
 29 patients with no prior history of radiation to the spine and 13 patients with a prior history of radiation to the affected spine will be enrolled.

 - Patients must have localized spine metastasis (a solitary spine metastasis; two contiguous levels, or up to three separate single vertebral levels are permitted)

 - Patients must have had a visual analog scoring of pain >=4 at the planned treated site within 14 days of registration.
 Pain must be ongoing or require narcotic pain medicine to control.

 - Patient with epidural, spinal nerve, and/or cord compression on MRI may be included

 ---Histologic confirmation of cancer is required by biopsy, prior surgery, or re-biopsy

 ---Narcotic pain prescription and usage information must be available and documented

 - Patients must sign study specific consent

 - Above the age of 18

 - For women of childbearing age a negative pregnancy test is required